Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 Systems that do not implement CIDVV are not expected to recognize CIDVV signaling prefixes.
-Such systems will typically process CIDVV calls as ordinary calls and may return responses such as 603 (Decline), 404 (Not Found), or other locally generated responses.
+Such systems will typically process CIDVV calls as ordinary calls and may return a wide range of responses.

-CIDVV implementations MUST treat any unexpected response as a non-participating system and consider the vouch or vet attempt unsuccessful.
+CIDVV implementations MUST treat any response that does not match the expected protocol behavior as indicating a non-participating system.

 ## Handling of CIDVV Signaling Calls